udaykanthredy/OrbitX/README.md

 # 🚀 OrbitX

-OrbitX is a scalable full-stack platform designed to build intelligent applications using modern web technologies and AI-powered workflows.
-It combines a high-performance backend, modern frontend, and real-time analytics pipeline to deliver a seamless developer and user experience.
+OrbitX is a modern full-stack web platform built using **JavaScript, TypeScript, and Tailwind CSS**.
+It follows a modular architecture with a scalable backend, a clean frontend, and an integrated analytics layer.

 ---

-## 🌟 Features

-- ⚡ High-performance backend architecture
-- 🧠 AI-powered workflows (LLM integrations)
-- 📊 Real-time analytics and tracking system
-- 🔐 Secure API design with validation
-- 🌐 Modern frontend with responsive UI
-- ☁️ Cloud-ready infrastructure (Firebase, BigQuery)

----

-## 🏗️ Architecture Overview
+## 📂 Project Structure

 OrbitX/
 │
-├── backend/ # API server
+├── backend/ # API server (Node.js / TypeScript)
 │ ├── routes/ # API endpoints
 │ ├── services/ # Business logic
 │ ├── models/ # Data models